Table of Contents

 It may be the “Show Me” state, but one thing you won’t have to show in Missouri is an HVAC license.
 This is because Missouri is among the states that don’t require testing or a license.
 But there may be other registrations as well as local requirements, so read on!

 You may also be interested in getting your certification to help further your career, even though it isn't required.
-If that is something you are interested in then you can fill out the form below:
+If that is something you are interested in then you can find nearby HVAC schools below:

 Bond Requirement for Contractors